kcioffijr/keyboard-event-keycode-display/README.md

 # keyboard-event-keycode-display
-This project takes keyboard input and presents keycode data on the webpage.

-## This project demonstrated the use of event listeners and how to make use of properties on event objects.
+This project demonstrated the use of event listeners and how to make use of properties on event objects.

+### Tech Stack
+* HTML
+* CSS
+* JavaScript